-Rowing was on the program at the 1896 Summer Olympics but was cancelled due to weather.
+Rowing is one of the mainstay events at the Olympic Games.
+Rowing was on the program at the 1896 Summer Olympics but was canceled due to poor weather.
 It has been on the Olympic program since 1900.
 Women's events were introduced at the 1976 Games in Montreal.
-All races are over a 2000 m course.
+All races are over a 2000 m (1.24 miles) course.

 Here are events that have been part of previous Olympic Games: